Fedjmike/cucats-python/Preparation.md

 ### Mac and Linux
 * If you don't have pip, you can run the following command which is a script to download the installer and installing it.
     - `curl -OL https://bootstrap.pypa.io/get-pip.py && python3 get-pip.py`
-    - If it complains about permission denied, you can run `sudo python3 get-pip.py`
+    - If it complains about permission denied, run `sudo python3 get-pip.py`

 ### Using pip (Optional)